 - PROFILE: Megan Banker, Portland, OR - Megan is a plus-sized climber who runs a "Plus-Size Rock Climbing Meetup" group to connect plus-sized climbers with each other and to experience the wonderful world of climbing.

-- Shawn Axelrod, Boulder, CO - Shawn has a congenital heart condition called Wolff-Parkinson-White Syndrome which has progressed into congestive heart failure.
+- PROFILE: Shawn Axelrod, Boulder, CO - Shawn has a congenital heart condition called Wolff-Parkinson-White Syndrome which has progressed into congestive heart failure.
 Shawn has been climbing for over 30 years, but has had to make adjustments to his climbing over time because of his health.
 Shawn remains connected with his love of climbing through his eco-centered business called Climbing Addicts.

 - Climbing is My Art (by Christine Kuebler) - "I never intended on becoming an alpine climber.
 If you went back in time and told me this is what I’d be doing in my life I would have laughed at you."
 An artist and mother redefines herself after some heart-breaking life-events.

 - FEATURED PHOTOGRAPHER: Michelle Ranee Johnson (Fresno, CA) - See that beautiful image at the top of the page?
 That's by Michelle Ranee Johnson.
 Explore some of Michelle's other images and learn their stories, as well as, how Michelle arrived to climbing and climbing photography.